stephenmittag/afterbuyapi/README.md

 Dependencies
 ----------------------------------------------------------------
-* jms/serializer-bundle - Allows you to easily serialize, and deserialize data of any complexity
+* `jms/serializer-bundle` - Allows you to easily serialize, and deserialize data of any complexity
-* guzzlehttp/guzzle - Guzzle is a PHP HTTP client library
+* `guzzlehttp/guzzle` - Guzzle is a PHP HTTP client library
-* symfony/browser-kit - Symfony BrowserKit Component
+* `symfony/browser-kit` - Symfony BrowserKit Component
-* symfony/yaml - Symfony Yaml Component
+* `symfony/yaml` - Symfony Yaml Component
-* symfony/monolog - Symfony MonologBundle
+* `symfony/monolog` - Symfony MonologBundle
-* symfony/framework-bundle - Symfony FrameworkBundle
+* `symfony/framework-bundle` - Symfony FrameworkBundle

-PHPunit Tests
+PHPUnit Tests
 ----------------------------------------------------------------
+You can run the tests using the following command:

     $ vendor/bin/phpunit

 Resources